rehierl/node-tree-outliner/1-1-0-relations/2-0-core-definitions.md

 * `S := { (e,s) | (e in E) and (s == sem(e)) }`

-However, in the context of this discussion, the semantics of each edge is expected to correspond with the semantics of any other edge.
+However, in the context of this discussion, the semantics of each edge is expected to correspond with the semantics of all other edges.
 Because of that, the semantics of a relation `sem(R)` can be defined via the semantics of its edges.